^^ Back to top

 Ordering and paying for equipment

-If you have an ileostomy, you will be entitled to free NHS prescriptions for necessary products.
+If you have an ileostomy, you will be entitled to the necessary products free on the NHS.

 You will be given an initial supply of stoma bags before you leave hospital, as well as your prescription information.
 You should let your GP know your prescription information so they can make a note of it in your medical records and issue prescriptions in the future.